COVID-OR/COVID-OR.github.io/README.md

  Smart watch information sheet for patients can be downloaded here:
  <https://dl.dropboxusercontent.com/s/ozw8bapbj90p5sf/smartwatch_info_V1_FINAL.docx?dl=0>

- The guide to setting up the Fitbit can be found here:
+ The guide to setting up the Fitbit and the form to write patients username and password on can be found here:
  <>

  They are also included on pg X of the full guidance.